xcube-dev/xcube-viewer/docs/user_guide/analyse.md

 ### The Player

-Use the Player to auto-step through the variable of a dataset.
+Use the player to auto-step through the variable of a dataset.
 The interval can be adjusted in the [settings](settings.md/#time-series).

 ![Player](../assets/videos/Player_hh.gif)